Hike at a Glance

 Rising from the sea like a chain of rugged mountain peaks, Flinders Island is the jewel of Tasmania’s island walks.
 Its dramatic terrain, untamed wilderness, and sense of remoteness make it a truly unforgettable destination for those who love exploring on foot.

-Looking for hikes and trails in Emita Nature Recreation Area or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Emita Nature Recreation Area?
+Try these trails with a similar difficulty grade.

 Suggest an edit